Parity-encoding-based quantum computing with Bayesian error tracking: Methods

-We first review the original concatenated BSM scheme of the parity state codes in Ref. \cite{lee2019fundamental}.
-A \bsmp~can discriminate only two among the four Bell states.
-Three types of \bsmp's ($B_\psi$, $B_+$, and $B_-$) are considered, which discriminate $\qty{\ket{\psi^+}, \ket{\psi^-}}$, $\qty{\ket{\phi^+}, \ket{\psi^+}}$, and $\qty{\ket{\phi^-}, \ket{\psi^-}}$, respectively.
-A \bsmp~has four possible outcomes: two successful cases (e.g., for $B_\psi$, $\ket{\psi^+}$ and $\ket{\psi^-}$), ``failure,'' and ``detecting a photon loss.''
-The BSM scheme for single-photon polarization qubits \cite{lutkenhaus1999bell} is presented in Fig.~\ref{fig:physical_bsm_scheme}.
-Failure and loss are discriminated by the number of total photons detected by the photon detectors.
-Since two photons may enter a single detector, it is assumed that PNRDs resolving up to two photons are used.
-Note that, even in the failure cases, either sign or letter still can be determined definitely.
-(For example, if a $B_\psi$ fails, we can learn that the letter is $\phi$.)
-On the other hand, if it detects a loss, we cannot get neither sign nor letter.
-We also note that the failure case contains many combinations of detector outcomes and each of them may individually give some information on the input state.
-However, we suppose that we forget the exact combination and only know that it fails.
+We review the original CBSM scheme of the parity encoding in Ref.~\cite{lee2019fundamental}.
+A $\text{BSM}_\mathrm{phy}$~can discriminate between only two among the four Bell states.
+Three types of $\text{BSM}_\mathrm{phy}$'s ($B_\psi$, $B_+$, and $B_-$) are considered, which discriminate between $\qty{\ket{\psi^+}, \ket{\psi^-}}$, $\qty{\ket{\phi^+}, \ket{\psi^+}}$, and $\qty{\ket{\phi^-}, \ket{\psi^-}}$, respectively. $B_\psi$ can be implemented by the process in Fig.~\ref{fig:physical_bsm_scheme}, which can be modified to implement $B_+$ instead by adding a \ang{45} wave plate on each input line just before the first PBS.
+If the \ang{90} wave plate on the second input line is removed in the setting for $B_+$, $B_-$ is executed alternatively.
+A $\text{BSM}_\mathrm{phy}$~has four possible outcomes: two successful cases (e.g., for $B_\psi$, $\ket{\psi^+}$ and $\ket{\psi^-}$), ``failure,'' and ``detecting a photon loss.''
+Failure and loss can be distinguished by the number of total photons detected by the photon detectors.
+Since two photons may enter a single detector, it is assumed that single-photon resolving detectors are used.
+Note that, even in the failure cases, either sign or letter still can be determined.
+(For example, even if a $B_\psi$ fails, we can still learn that the letter is $\phi$.)
+On the other hand, if it detects a loss, we can get neither a sign nor a letter.

-A \bsmb~is done by $m$-times of \bsmp's.
+A $\text{BSM}_\mathrm{blc}$~is done by $m$-times of $\text{BSM}_\mathrm{phy}$'s.
 Each block is composed of $m$ photons, thus we consider $m$ pairs of photons selected respectively in the two blocks.
-First, $B_\psi$ is performed on each of such pairs in order until it either succeeds, detects a loss, or consecutively fails $j$ times, where $j \leq m-1$ is a predetermined number.
-Then a sign $s=\pm$ is selected by the sign of the last $B_\psi$ outcome if it succeeds and randomly if it fails or detects a loss.
+The types of the $\text{BSM}_\mathrm{phy}$'s are selected as follows: First, $B_\psi$ is performed on each pair of photons in order until it either succeeds, detects a loss, or consecutively fails $j$ times, where $j \leq m-1$ is a predetermined number.
+Then a sign $s=\pm$ is selected by the sign of the last $B_\psi$ outcome if it succeeds or selected randomly if it fails or detects a loss.
 After that, $B_s$'s are performed for all the left pairs of photons.